jmcantrell/arch-bootstrap/README.md

 #### `$BOOTSTRAP_CONFIG/packages/**`

-This directory contains files representing groups of packages that are installed depending on various factors, such as the preferred kernel, cpu chipset, boot firmware, or privileged user shell.
+This directory contains files representing groups of packages that are installed depending on various factors, such as the preferred kernel, cpu chipset, or boot firmware.
 Removing any packages will probably break the installation, but packages could be added with no consequence.
 For example, adding packages to `wireless` will cause them to be installed along with the wireless daemon if wireless networking is enabled.